owenkyang/owenkyang/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Student;Fullstack+Engineer;Programmer;Software+Engineer;Leader;Data+Scientist;Weight+Lifter;I+Can't+Cry+About+Having;A+Lot+On+My+Plate;When+My+Goal+Was+To+Eat)](https://git.io/typing-svg)

 I'm a third-year Data Science and Math-CS student at UC San Diego 🔱.
-I'm a huge API and ML enthusiast and love learning new technologies.
-I'm passionate about making the tech industry less daunting and more widespread!!!

  I'm currently working at:
   <!-- - Nowhere!
 Would love to work on new projects :) -->